-In 1943, British troops returned from fighting in North Africa to London’s rain-slicked streets.
+In 1945, British troops returned from fighting in North Africa to London’s rain-slicked streets.
 Dusty and battle-weary, the soldiers sought release.
-The caroused in the insalubrious nightspots of King Cross and Soho, where the crepe-soled desert boots they wore became known as brothel creepers.
+They caroused in the insalubrious nightspots of King Cross and Soho.
+Here the crepe-soled desert boots they wore became known as “Brothel Creepers”.

-The Original Underground Creeper – Algender since the 80’s.
+The Original Underground Creeper – Allgender since the 80s.